sematext/docs/docs/agents/sematext-agent/kubernetes/helm.md

 $ helm uninstall st-agent
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+The command removes all Kubernetes components associated with the chart and deletes the release.

 ## Configuration